telerik/xaml-docs/controls/radgridview/export/how-to/export-number-formatstring.md

 __PROBLEM__

-When exporting a RadGridView to Excel, if you have applied a **DataFormatString** for a certain column of a numberic type, the values are exported as strings.
+When exporting a RadGridView to Excel, if you have applied a **DataFormatString** for a certain column of a numeric type, the values are exported as strings.

 __CAUSE__